Kartaverse/Reactor-Anywhere/README.md

 ## Resolve Studio for iPad Compatible

 With Reactor Anywhere, you will be able to run the Reactor WebUI on an iPad's Safari or Chrome web browser.

 You can download your favourite packaged content.
-Then the Files app will allow you to install the Atom packaged content that makes sense to use with [Resolve Studio for iPad](https://apps.apple.com/us/app/davinci-resolve-for-ipad/id1581363826).
+Then the "Files" app will allow you to install the Atom packaged content that makes sense to use with [Resolve Studio for iPad](https://apps.apple.com/us/app/davinci-resolve-for-ipad/id1581363826).
 Now, how cool is that?

 ![Resolve on iPad](static/img/Resolve-on-iPad.jpg)